 Different treatments can lead to impotence sooner than others.

 When Can Erectile Dysfunction Occur After Treatment?

-Surgery.
-Some degree of erectile dysfunction occurs right after surgery to remove the prostate, regardless of whether the technique is performed that tries to spare the nerve that controls erections.
+- Surgery.
+Some degree of erectile dysfunction usually occurs right after surgery to remove the prostate, regardless of whether the technique is performed that tries to spare the nerve that controls erections.

-If the nerve-sparing technique is used, recovery from erectile dysfunction may occur within the first year following the procedure.
+If the nerve-sparing technique is used, recovery from erectile dysfunction may occur within the first two years following the procedure.
 Recovery of erectile function after a non-nerve-sparing surgery is unlikely, but possible.

 If an erection can be achieved after surgery, one does not lose the ability to have an orgasm.
 However, they may be "dry" orgasms in which little (if any) ejaculate is produced.
 This results in infertility for most men, although most men are older when they are diagnosed for prostate cancer and may not be concerned.
 If desired, you could talk to your doctor about "banking" sperm before the procedure.

 Erectile dysfunction is the most common long-term complication of radiation therapy.
-However, its occurrence decreases when more sophisticated treatments are used, such as radioactive seed implants (brachytherapy), intensity-modulated radiotherapy (IMRT), or 3-D conformal radiotherapy.
+However, its occurrence may decrease when more sophisticated treatments are used, such as radioactive seed implants (brachytherapy), intensity-modulated radiotherapy (IMRT), or 3-D conformal radiotherapy.